jnolis/banned-license-plates/readme.md

 ## CHANGE LOG:

+* 2021-12-21: Updated for newer TensorFlow and added Saturn Cloud support.
-* 2018-06-08: Fixed some minor issues with the max_length parameter.
+* 2019-06-08: Fixed some minor issues with the max_length parameter.
 * 2019-05-29: This code was refactored to reflect best practices and be in line with other models, such as the  [pet names](https://github.com/nolis-llc/pet-names) neural network.
 * 2018-12-05: Made the code use the pad_sequences and to_categorical functions from the keras package
 * 2018-02-08: Initial release